A Guide To Aerial Filming

 Safety considerations and the law when drones are involved

 The drones we fly are under 7.5kg in weight as anything heavier falls under a different category.
 The main difference between the two is the proximity you can fly the drone to people and buildings outside of your control.
-‘Outside of your control’ covers any thing or any one that is not part of your project, for example if you wanted a shot of a busy Hyde Park the members of the public in the park would be outside of your control.
-Drones under 7.5kg in weight have a maximum altitude of 400ft and a range of 500m, this range is hardly ever met as the drone becomes too small to operate properly.
-We must also stay at least 50m away from any thing or any one that is outside of our control, this does reduce to 30m during take-off and landing.
+‘Outside of your control’ covers anything or anyone that is not part of your project, for example if you wanted a shot of a busy Hyde Park the members of the public in the park would be outside of your control.
+Drones under 7.5kg in weight have a maximum altitude of 120m and a range of 500m, this range is hardly ever met as the drone becomes too small to operate properly.
+We must also stay at least 50m away from anything or anyone that is outside of our control, this does reduce to 30m during take-off and landing.
 If the shot is your building for example the drone can be flown as close as required because your building is under your control.

 As long as you stick to the laws outlined above a drone can be used on public land without any other permissions, if however you need to take-off from private land then permission from the land owner must be granted.
 Sometimes it can be as easy as a phone call, an explanation and off you go but other land owners will ask for payment, this is perfectly acceptable for them to do so, so it is up to you if the extra cost is worth the shot.